 The return to the atmosphere of the Chinese rocket had been announced several hours earlier by the American army.
 The Malaysian space agency for its part said it detected debris from the rocket burning before falling into the Sulu Sea, northeast of the island of Borneo.

-‘The debris from the rocket caught fire upon entering Earth’s airspace and the movement of the burning debris also passed through Malaysian airspace and could be detected in several areas including traversing the airspace around the state of Sarawak’, she detailed.
+‘The debris from the rocket caught fire upon entering Earth’s airspace and the movement of the burning debris also passed through Malaysian airspace and might be detected in several areas including traversing the airspace around the state of Sarawak’, she detailed.

 Critiques